Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 The only growth areas you have seen are in self-employment.
 People are giving up good employee jobs to take worse paid self-employed jobs.
 Sure, there are some good self-employment opportunities out there.
 Most are being offered by multi-national construction companies subcontracting building work out to cut costs and reduce their overheads.
 But of course, most people going under as ‘self-employed’ are looking for an easy ride throughout life.

 Construction is flat, manufacturing is flat… there’s some temporary jumps in London and the South West due to the Olympics, but I don’t see anything like a “march of the makers” coming because the Government has caused consumer and business confidence to collapse.
 Why would anybody at all invest in an economy where the three leaders said the country was bankrupt?!
 That’s what’s killed off confidence and investment in the economy.

 To talk of “a march of the makers“….
-I was just looking at a collapse in the numbers of process, plant and machine operatives….
-We’ve seen a decline in the numbers of these groups and in skilled trade.
-In the last two years- process, plant and machine operatives are down 63,000 with skilled trade being down another 60,000.
+I was just looking at a collapse in the numbers of process, plant and machine operatives… We’ve seen a decline in the numbers of these groups and in a skilled trade.
+In the last two years- process, plant, and machine operatives are down 63,000 with skilled trade being down another 60,000.
 The march of the makers has actually been a march of the unemployed-makers!
-Even if you look at the numbers self employed, the story hasn’t changed dramatically.
+Even if you look at the numbers self-employed, the story hasn’t changed dramatically.

-If you want rebalancing, you have to understand that you must rebalance from construction and finance into something else.
+If you want to rebalance, you have to understand that you must rebalance from construction and finance into something else.
 But what?
 It’s very hard to see where any sustainable growth can come from.